jsilvaayala/cse15l-lab-reports/LabR1.md

 ![Image](VS.png)

-(It may look diffrent sepdnign on the system settings)
+(It may look diffrent depending on the system settings)

+## Connecting Remotely